 Once the pre-application is complete, FH will place all applicants on the interest list except duplicate records; determination of eligibility will not be assessed until the full formal application process, which is covered in Section 4.20.
-FH will maintain an site-based interest list for its developments in the City of Fresno, both current and new applicants may choose which site-based interest list to be placed on.
+FH will maintain an interest list by locality (city) for its developments in the County of Fresno.
 Within the list, FH will designate subparts to easily identify who should be offered the next available unit (i.e. mixed population, general occupancy, unit size, and accessible units).
 Families will receive confirmation that their pre-application was accepted and all changes must be made online within 10 business days in the Applicant Portal.
 For persons with disabilities or other reasonable accommodations, see Section 2.4 of this policy.